Ford666/RAF21_TM_retrieval/README.md

 - We use the mex programming (`./utils/CudaLee_1920_1080.mexw64`) to generate the binary computer-generated-hologram (CGH), which is uploaded to a 1920x1080 DMD for phase modulation.
 To use the mexw64 function, you may need to compile it first in MATLAB with C/C++ compiler being installed.
 The process may be complicated, and a very basic MATLAB command is: mex -setup C++.

+- The MATLAB toolbox of Image Acquisition Explorer is also required, as many APIs are called during the process of image acquisition in experiment.

 ### single-spot & multi-spot focusing
 Run `exp_prTM_main_focus_MMF_V1.m `.